SARdude54/mat_mul_sys_arr/README.md

 ### Outputs:
-- `rdy_in`, held high by the accelerator when it is ready to take a new input
 - `c`, result of multiply and accumulate
 - `a_out`, pass input a.
 This is necessary for passing a to the processing element to its right
 - `b_out`, pass input a.
 This is necessary for passing b to the processing element to its bottom